epam/Wilma/wilma-extras/reverse.proxy/README.md

 The `ReverseProxyService` class acts as External Service, and gives the opportunity to add a new and remove an existing reverse-proxy entry, and to save/load the actual reverse-proxy rule list into/from a folder.

+**NOTE: when the "real target" is specified, use real IP address !** In the actual implementation there is no name resolution during the reverse-proxy event.

 Important Settings
 ---------------------------------------
 Don't forget to **enable** the interceptors!
 Without that, the ReverseProxy won't work properly (no message destination change will be done at all).